An Update from the PoP Smart and Worship Planning Teams

 Guidance from the Smart Team:

-- Continued availability of remote connectivity for ministry activity.
+- Continued availability of remote connectivity for ministry activities whenever feasible.

 - Social distancing between different households.

-- The southwest and northwest entry doors should remain for the exclusive use of the Caterpillar Learning Center 6am-6pm, Monday thru Friday.
+- Daycare entry doors are for the exclusive use of the Caterpillar Learning Center 6am-6pm, Monday thru Friday.
 PoP Ministry activities should be accessed through the main entry during these times.

 - Music ensembles rehearsal/recording time limits: 60 minutes indoors, no limit outdoors.